 Can I test my scripts with Smart Tools?

-No, you cannot test or "preview" your scripts from within Smart Tools.
-You can only add scripts using the script editor or deploy scripts.
-To validate your script and ensure it performs as expected, execute your script in a test environment that is similar to your target server prior to deploying with Smart Tools.
+You cannot test or "preview" your scripts from within Smart Tools.
+You can only use Smart Tools to add scripts using the script editor, deploy scripts, or add scripts to blueprints.
+To validate your script and ensure it performs as expected before you deploy it or use it in a blueprint, execute your script in a test environment that includes a machine similar to your target machine prior to deploying with Smart Tools.

 Can I share my scripts with other users?